-With COVID-19 vaccinations on the rise and an easing of restrictions, Stanford is moving toward a fall that is as close to normal as possible for teaching and research, with modifications as necessary, and with more flexible work opportunities for staff employees.
-Spring and summer quarters will introduce flexible work models for staff, testing a hybrid workplace that incorporates flexibility of time and place, on-site work, telecommuting, and fully remote work options.
+With COVID-19 vaccinations on the rise and an easing of restrictions, Stanford is moving toward a program that is as close to normal as possible for teaching and research, with modifications as necessary, and with more flexible work opportunities for staff.

 The prospect of returning to a sustainable commute has raised important questions, including whether it is safe to return to public transit and whether Stanford’s free transit passes are still valid.
 Commuters can find answers to these and other questions on our Stanford Transportation COVID-19: Featured Topics page.